Grand National Winner Trends

-By looking through the Grand National history, its easy to identify the type of horse required to win the Grand National.
-We have gone through all the stats and below we list the Grand National trends which each of the past ten winners had!
+By looking through the Grand National history, it’s easy to identify the type of horse required to win the Grand National.
+Many people try to use trends to narrow down the field.

 Grand National Trends Tips - The Short List